-Task development Extra notes: Activities: Source texts: Reflection/self-assessment activities: Homework: Outputs of mediation (Circle your answer or answers) Extra notes: Written/oral texts (letters, e-mails, articles, etc) Videos (joint) Projects Other?
+Tack development Extra notes: Task development • Tasks: LAUA HOLES.
+Outputs of mediation (Circle your answer or answers) Extra notes: Written/oral texts (letters, e-mails, articles, etc) Videos (joint) Projects Other?
 Materials and Technology: What do I need?
-(Circle your answer or answers) Extra notes: Tools/resources which learners can use to decode/use texts/words in languages other than the foreign language Free online multilingual dictionaries (including picture dictionaries) relevant to the languages which learners bring into the classroom Social media?
-(Instagram, WhatsApp, Facebook, Twitter, TikTok) Sites where learners can share their products Other?
-Additional considerations (Circle your answer or answers) Extra notes: The topic is relevant to the learners' age, culture, hobbies, interests, needs etc. I have considered the authenticity of the task: everyday examples in my immediate environment (e.g., asking for the meaning of signs/short texts in a foreign country, using a text in a source language in order to warn a friend about the dangers of smoking in a foreign language, etc).
-I have considered the authenticity of the texts: songs, picture books, comics, advertisements, messages on social media etc. I have considered possible problems that my learners may encounter.
-I have considered aspects such as gender equality, non- discrimination of minorities, supporting diversity.
+(Circle your answer or answers) Extra notes: Tools/resources students can use to decode/use texts/words in languages other than the foreign language Free online multilingual dictionaries (including picture dictionaries) relevant to the languages students bring into the classroom Social media?
+(Instagram, WhatsApp, Facebook, Twitter, TikTok) Sites where students can share their products Other?
+Additional considerations (Circle your answer or answers) Extra notes: The topic is relevant to the students' age, culture, hobbies, interests, needs etc. I have considered the authenticity of the task: everyday examples in my immediate environment (e.g., asking for the meaning of signs/short texts in a foreign country, using a text in a source language in order to warn a friend about the dangers of smoking in a foreign language, etc).
+I have considered the authenticity of the texts: songs, picture books, comics, advertisements, messages on social media etc. I have considered possible problems that my students may I have considered aspects such as gender equality, non- discrimination of minorities, supporting diversity.
 I have taken into consideration learners with different abilities and/or learning difficulties.
-I have included a formative assessment task (self-assessment/ peer-feedback etc)
+I have considered a formative assessment task (self-assessment/ peer-feedback etc)